gilbert-cpu24/E-learning/README.md

 # E-learning
 My first E-learning Module for Criminology Students to help them enhance their skills when it comes to Forensic Science.

+Copy this link and paste it on Tab https://forensiclearn.rf.gd/forensic/